 The cost of house sitting

 Housesitters sit for free, is the base idea.
-Sometimes the owner asks a small fee for water and electricity.
-But most house owners understand how much they save in pet-hotels, or in extra dog walking hours.
-And the sitters comprehend that taking exceptionally well care will enable them to get more and more sitting opportunities.
+Sometimes the owner asks for a small fee for water and electricity.
+But most house owners understand how much they save in pet hotels, or in extra dog walking hours.
+And the sitters comprehend that taking exceptionally well-care will enable them to get more and more sitting opportunities.

 The reputation of House Sitters

 Smart house-sitting platforms have understood what Airbnb and Uber have seen as well: a rating system makes the good folks stand out.
 The house sitters evaluate the pet owners (how well did they communicate, is the place indeed as expected, and so on) and so do the owners (are instructions followed, are the animals and the house is taken care of, to name a few.)